 In response to the COVID-19 pandemic, SIOR has developed a Snapshot Sentiment Survey to assess the impact of the virus on SIOR members' current transactions as well as their level of confidence in local markets six months from now.
-So far, three of these assessments have been completed, beginning in April 2020.
+So far, four of these assessments have been completed, beginning in April 2020.
 An overview of the results can be found below, with the full report available on the SIOR Thought Leadership page.

 For July 2020, survey respondents shared the following: